Best Drones With Camera

-With the recent release of the Phantom 4 Pro, Mavic Pro and Inspire 2 and their huge market share, DJI have pretty much established themselves as the “Lord of the Drones” at this point.
+With the recent release of the Phantom 4 Pro, Mavic 2 Pro and Zoom and Inspire 2 and their huge market share, DJI have pretty much established themselves as the “Lord of the Drones” at this point.

 And rightly so.
 In my opinion, the three aforementioned aircrafts perfectly represent three different target groups and are arguably the best in them:

-- Those who are seeking the best portable drone with a camera would most probably choose the Mavic Pro.
+- Those who are seeking the best portable drone with a camera would most probably choose the Mavic 2 Pro.
 Its foldable design, ease of use and top of the line specs are easily putting it at the #1 spot in this category.
-(The GoPro Karma could be a tough competitor, but since it has been recalled and currently re-released, we can’t really say how well it will perform in real life.)

 - If you’re looking for the best drone with a camera which gives you the most for your money and is a top-notch choice for all kinds of aerial photography that you can earn money with (real estate photography or videography, shooting weddings etc.) – the Phantom 4 Pro is an extremely solid choice.

 - In case you’re somebody who’s always looking to get the latest and greatest equipment that has just been released – you might want to look at the Inspire 2.
 This aircraft is made for people who’re constantly working with drones – most of them professionally, for shooting commercials, movies etc. (Let’s be honest, if you’re one of those people, it’s unlikely that you’re looking for a camera drone advice on the web 🙂 )